-Make it accessible Add a challenge Consider adding colour-coded indicators or alerts for specific temperature ranges.
+Consider adding colour-coded indicators or alerts for specific temperature range to support.
 Assign a colour to each temperature range e.g. blue for cold, yellow for warm, red for hot.
 Children should create more complex programs for Loti-Bot to respond with the temperature changes.